lambda826/My-Notebook/99 Interview/Behavior Interview.md

 ## Out of OKR
 -	In Promotion Shopping Page project, I proactively devised a runtime debugging system which we didn't plan during the design, this part was non-intrusive and allowed us to trace the status of the each request in production.
 This mechanism was highly praised by our PE and demoed to amazon internal framework
 -	Refactoring Promotion Discovery Authority Service, this was our main service.
-There were a lot of design issues and code issues in this system, which produced a lot of unexpected bugs and
+There were a lot of design issues and code issues in this system, which produced a lot of unexpected bugs and undermined the performance, and the business logic was pretty vague which complained by every.
+Actually the design part was mainly done by our PE.
+I had a lot of discussion with him and I told him that I wanted to refactor the system

 ## Questions for Interviewer